Updated December 8, 2016

 - Choose Santa at California Adventure over Disneyland for both design and less wait time.

 - Absolutely do not miss the Christmas parade.
 Make time for this and schedule your day around it.
 Grab the entertainment guide on your way in at the turn stiles, so you know how to plan.
+Choose the late afternoon parade for less sun, as it’s usually quite bright during the earlier parade.

 - Walk through Downtown Disney.
 There’s a lot to see and do.
+The ice rink is returning, too, for 2016!
+I’ll update this post with more on that as soon as I see it.

 - Don’t miss the “snow” on Main Street, in New Orleans Square, and closer to it’s a small world.
 This happens typically just after fireworks.
 I cry at the site of the snow and then my mascara will run and that’s just embarrassing.
 Pull yourself together.
 Don’t be like me.